ishine/moonshine/README.md

 You can try the Moonshine ONNX models with live input from a microphone with the [live captions demo](/demo/README.md#demo-live-captioning-from-microphone-input).

-### Running in the Browser

-You can try out the Moonshine ONNX models locally in a web browser with our [HuggingFace space](https://huggingface.co/spaces/UsefulSensors/moonshine-web).
-We've included the [source for this demo](/demo/moonshine-web/) in this repository; this is a great starting place for those wishing to build web-based applications with Moonshine.

 ### CTranslate2

 The files for the CTranslate2 versions of Moonshine are available at [huggingface.co/UsefulSensors/moonshine/tree/main/ctranslate2](https://huggingface.co/UsefulSensors/moonshine/tree/main/ctranslate2), but they require [a pull request to be merged](https://github.com/OpenNMT/CTranslate2/pull/1808) before they can be used with the mainline version of the framework.
 Until then, you should be able to try them with [our branch](https://github.com/njeffrie/CTranslate2/tree/master), with [this example script](https://github.com/OpenNMT/CTranslate2/pull/1808#issuecomment-2439725339).

 ### HuggingFace Transformers

-Both models are also available on the HuggingFace hub and can be used with the `transformers` library, as follows:
+Moonshine models are also available on the HuggingFace hub and can be used with the `transformers` library, as follows:

 ```python
 import torch